anvaka/edgelist2binary/README.md

 });
 ```

-** NOTE: ** for the large graphs with millions nodes, make sure to increase
+**NOTE:** For large graphs with millions nodes, make sure to increase
 max memory for node:

 ```